CybotAS/CookiebotWP/readme.txt

 ﻿# Cookie banner plugin for WordPress – Cookiebot CMP by Usercentrics #
 * Contributors: cookiebot,phpgeekdk,aytac
-* Tags: cookie banner, GDPR, CCPA, WordPress cookie banner, cookie policy, ePrivacy, dsgvo, privacy compliance, cookie law, data privacy, cmp, cookies
+* Tags: cookie banner, GDPR, CCPA, WordPress cookie banner, cookie policy, ePrivacy, dsgvo, privacy compliance, DMA, data privacy, cmp, cookies
 * Requires at least: 4.4
 * Tested up to: 6.3.1
 * Stable tag: 4.3.1
 * Requires PHP: 5.6
 * License: GPLv2 or later

-The Cookiebot CMP WordPress cookie banner and cookie policy help you comply with the major data protection laws (GDPR, ePrivacy, CCPA, LGPD, etc.) in a simple and fully automated way.
-Secure your website and get peace of mind.
+Cookiebot CMP WordPress cookie banner and cookie policy generator - comply with the major data protection laws (GDPR, ePrivacy, CCPA, LGPD, etc.)

 ## Description ##

-Cookiebot Consent Management Platform (CMP) is an **easy-to-use and fully automated** WordPress cookie banner.
-It enables compliance with the GDPR, LGPD, CCPA and other privacy regulations, and helps **build trust with website visitors** by giving them more control over the use of their data.
+Cookiebot Consent Management Platform (CMP) provides an **easy to use and fully automated** WordPress cookie banner.
+It enables compliance with the GDPR, DMA, LGPD, CCPA and other privacy regulations.
+It also helps **build trust with website visitors** by giving them more control over their personal data.

-Cookiebot CMP is one of the few plugins that seamlessly integrates with **Google Tag Manager** and **Google Consent Mode** for higher quality, more compliant data.
-It's highly customizable and easy to implement.
-Cookiebot CMP uses **industry-leading scanning technology** to detect all cookies and trackers on your website, minimizing the risk of noncompliance.
+Cookiebot CMP is one of the few WordPress cookie consent plugins that seamlessly integrates with **Google Tag Manager** and **Google Consent Mode** to help ensure you get higher quality, more compliant data.
+It's highly customizable, easy to implement and enables you to automate compliant user consent collection and signaling on your websites.
+Cookiebot CMP uses **industry-leading scanning technology** to detect and control all cookies and trackers on your website, minimizing the risk of noncompliance.

+Cookiebot CMP and the WordPress Plugin are designed to be used by both technical and non-technical teams that value automated, scalable processes.

 ## Features ##

 **💫 Highly customizable**

-Customize your WordPress cookie banner to match your UX and to enable visitors to opt in or out of individual cookie categories.
+Customize your WordPress cookie banner to match your user experience.
+Enable visitors to opt in or out of individual cookie categories.

 **🚀 Automated cookie scan**

-Take advantage of the regular auto-scan to detect cookies and tracking technologies on your website.
+Take advantage of regular automated scanning to detect and update cookies and tracking technologies in use on your website.

 **🌟 Automated cookie policy**

 Create your cookie policy effortlessly.
 Publish our automatically updated cookie declaration on your privacy page.
-Your cookie policy will be specific and accurate at all times, enabling users to change or withdraw consent as required by most privacy regulations.
+Your cookie policy will be specific and accurate at all times, so users stay informed about your cookie use, as required by data privacy laws, and can make better data privacy choices.

 **✅ Integration with Google Consent Mode**

-Seamlessly activate Google Consent Mode to respect users’ privacy choices with minimal impact on your ad-based revenue stream, analytics, etc.
+Seamless integration with Google Consent Mode that’s active by default.
+Signal user consent decisions to all Google services for DMA compliance.
+Respect users’ privacy choices, with minimal impact on your ad-based revenue stream, analytics, etc.

 [Learn more](https://support.cookiebot.com/hc/en-us/articles/360016047000-Cookiebot-and-Google-Consent-Mode)